cdcepi/FluSight-forecast-hub/README.md

 # FluSight 2023-2024
 This repository is designed to collect forecast data for the 2023-2024 FluSight collaborative exercise run by the US CDC.
 This project collects forecasts for weekly new hospitalizations due to confirmed influenza.
+Anyone interested in using these data for additional research or publications is requested to contact flusight@cdc.gov for information regarding attribution of the source forecasts.'

 ## Nowcasts and Forecasts of Confirmed Influenza Hospitalizations Admissions During the 2023-2024 Influenza Season